 A daring French geologist who gave his name to the Dolomite Alps, blending scientific exploration with a life of high adventure.

-Déodat de Dolomieu lived with the intensity of a Romantic hero, his scientific pursuits forever intertwined with peril and politics.
-Born into the minor nobility, he was kicked out of the Maltese Order as a teenager for killing a man in a duel, a violent start that set the tone for a restless life.
-He turned his energy to the emerging science of geology, embarking on arduous journeys across the Alps, Italy, and Sicily.
-It was during these travels in the 1790s that he identified the unique carbonate rock that would later be named 'dolomite' in his honor by a colleague.
-Dolomieu was not a cloistered academic; he was a man of action caught in the tides of history.
-His scientific reputation won him a place on Napoleon's expedition to Egypt, but on the return voyage he was captured and imprisoned in Sicily for nearly two years under brutal conditions.
-His release was a cause célèbre among European scientists.
-He died young, his body worn out by hardship, but left an indelible mark on the map and on the understanding of the Earth's crust.
+Déodat de Dolomieu identified the unique carbonate rock later named 'dolomite' by a colleague during his travels across the Alps, Italy, and Sicily in the 1790s.
+Born into minor nobility, he was expelled from the Maltese Order as a teenager for killing a man in a duel.
+He turned to geology, embarking on arduous journeys.
+His scientific reputation earned him a place on Napoleon's expedition to Egypt, but on the return voyage he was captured and imprisoned in Sicily for nearly two years under brutal conditions.
+His release became a cause célèbre among European scientists.
+He died young, worn out by hardship, but his name remains on the map and in the understanding of the Earth's crust.

 The biggest hits of 1750